apache/doris-website/docs/admin-manual/data-admin/backup-restore/backup.md

 );
 ```

-- Replace bucket_name with the name of your MinIO bucket.
+- Replace `bucket_name` with your MinIO bucket name.
-- Provide your MinIO endpoint, access key and secret key.
+- Provide your MinIO endpoint, access key, and secret key.
-- `s3.region` is just a fake region.
+- `s3.region` is just a dummy region.
-- If you do not enable Virtual Host-styple, 'use_path_style' must be true.
+- If you do not enable Virtual Host-style, then `use_path_style` must be true.

+### Option 6: Create Repository on HDFS

-### Creating a Repository on HDFS
+To create a Repository on HDFS storage, use the following SQL command:

 ```sql
 CREATE REPOSITORY `hdfs_repo`